R. Alexandra Keith: Career

 Keith joined P&G in 1989.
 She spent her first seven years in manufacturing and logistics, before moving into marketing.

 From 2010 to 2014, Keith worked in the fabric care division of P&G. Then, from 2014 to 2017, Keith was head of the skin and personal care division.

 Keith became president of Procter & Gamble's $11.4 billion global beauty business in July 2017, when she succeeded Patrice Louvet.
 In November 2018, she was promoted to CEO of P&G's global beauty division, effective July 2019.

 For five consecutive years, Keith has been named to Fortune's international list of most powerful women in business, first entering the roster at #26 in 2017.

+COVID graduations

 In May 2020, Keith joined other business people and celebrities for a virtual commencement event hosted by Her Campus in lieu of in-person graduation ceremonies cancelled due to COVID-19 concerns.

+Affiliations

 As of June 2021, Keith is on the boards of Thermo Fisher Scientific, Cosmetic Executive Women (CEW) and Personal Care Products Council.